Keelen-Fisher/CodeFellows-Lecture-Notes/class013.md

 PUT is an HTTP method used to update resources.
 As opposed to replacing resources.

 - Which REST methods require an ID parameter?
-POST method requires an ID Parameter
+The Delete & Update method would require an ID parameter

 [SPEED RUN: Build a CRUD API with Node.js + Express + MongoDB](https://www.youtube.com/watch?v=EzNcBhSv1Wo)